addyosmani/backbone-fundamentals/backbone-fundamentals.md

 </html>
 ```

-<i>Code of <b>index.html</b></i>
+*index.html*

-### The workflow with Backbone and jQueryMobile
+### Workflow with Backbone and jQueryMobile

-By delegating routing and navigation functionalities of the jQuery Mobile Framework to Backbone, we can profit from its clear separation of application structure to later on easily share application logic between a desktop webpage, tablets and mobile apps.
+By delegating the routing and navigation functions of the jQuery Mobile Framework to Backbone, we can profit from its clear separation of application structure to later on easily share application logic between a desktop webpage, tablets, and mobile apps.

-<b>Backbone.Router</b> offers an explicit way to define custom navigation routes.
-Whilst jQuery Mobile encourages the use of URL hash fragments to reference separate pages or views in the same document.
+We now need to contend with the different ways in which Backbone and jQuery Mobile handle requests. `Backbone.Router` offers an explicit way to define custom navigation routes, while jQuery Mobile uses URL hash fragments to reference separate pages or views in the same document.

 Some of the ideas that have been previously proposed to work-around this problem included manually patching Backbone and jQuery Mobile.

-The solution demonstrated below, will not only simplify the handling of the jQuery Mobile component initialization event-cycle, but also enables the usage of the existing Backbones Router functionalities.
+The solution demonstrated below will not only simplify the handling of the jQuery Mobile component initialization event-cycle, but also enables use of existing Backbone Router handlers.

-To adopt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific setting to the <b>mobileinit</b> event, after the framework was loaded to e.g. let the Backbone Router decide, which page to load.
+To adapt the navigation control from jQuery Mobile to Backbone, we first need to apply some specific settings to the `mobileinit` event which occurs after the framework has loaded in order to let the Backbone Router decide which page to load.

-A suggested configuration with its descriptions to delegate jQM navigation and to enable manual widget creation triggering to Backbone is listed below:
+A configuration which will get jQM to delegate navigation to Backbone and which will also enable manual widget creation triggering is given below:

 ```javascript
 $(document).bind("mobileinit", function(){